mergehez/InertiaNetCore/README.md

 [![NuGet](https://img.shields.io/nuget/dt/InertiaNetCore?style=flat-square)](https://www.nuget.org/packages/InertiaNetCore)
 [![License](https://img.shields.io/github/license/mergehez/InertiaNetCore?style=flat-square)](https://github.com/mergehez/InertiaNetCore/blob/main/LICENSE)

-## Attribution
+## About

 This library is a fork of [kapi2289/InertiaCore](https://github.com/kapi2289/InertiaCore).
+(Last commit: Aug 18, 2023)

 Some errors were fixed, and unnecessary dependencies were removed.
 The library will be maintained and updated whenever necessary.

+It is compatible with .NET 7 and .NET 8.
+As soon as .NET 9 is released, the library will be updated to support it.

+Feel free to contribute to the project by creating issues or pull requests.

 ## Table of contents